0Miles/soku-mod-manager/README.md

 # SokuModManager

-SokuModManager is a library designed for managing Mods(SWRSToys) for Hisoutensoku, providing classes for handling mod configurations and sources.
+SokuModManager is a library for managing Hisoutensoku Mods (SWRSToys), providing classes for handling Mods and Mod source configuration.

 ## Classes
 - [SourceConfig](./docs/zh-Hans/SourceConfig.md)